 U.S. News & World Report named Westfield State University in the Top 100 Best Online Bachelor’s Programs.
 Westfield State offers online bachelor’s completion programs for students who’ve completed core courses.

 Courses follow the regular semester schedule and are also offered in a 2 week winter session and two 6 week summer sessions.
 Areas of study offered include finance and marketing.

 Westfield State University is accredited by the New England Commission of Higher Education.

 Massachusetts is a small state with a big resumé!
-The state is full of impressive schools – public and private, traditional and online – and offers very generous financial aid programs.
-If you plan to earn your degree in Massachusetts, you’re making a wise choice.
+The state is full of impressive schools, public and private, traditional and online, and offers very generous financial aid programs.

 Whether you’re looking for fully online or hybrid programs, you can begin your journey by researching accredited online schools in Massachusetts.

 You can also view our Online Colleges in Maryland and Online Colleges in Michigan guides for more options.